flowcommerce/node-sdk/docs/fraudEmailRules.md

 # [API](README.md).fraudEmailRules - Flow Commerce API - Node SDK Documentation

-Rule to apply to enable white-listing and black-listing for an email address.
+Rule to apply to enable allow-listing and deny-listing for an email address.

 ## Usage